Fertility issues for men

 On this page:

+Male fertility refers to a male being able to father a child through normal sexual activity.
 Many men father healthy babies after treatment for cancer.
 But some types of cancer and cancer treatment may affect your fertility.

 Radiotherapy to the pelvic area can damage sperm or reduce their number.
 Sometimes these effects are short-term and sperm production can recover.
 In other cases, the effects may be permanent.
 If you have a low sperm count before treatment, it may be harder to father a child after treatment.
 Your doctor may advise you to get your sperm count checked before treatment.
+For some, radiotherapy to the brain can have an impact on the hypothalamus and pituitary gland.
+These glands produce important hormones involved in sperm production.
+When cancer treatments impact this, sperm production may decrease, leading to infertility.

 Hormone therapy, chemotherapy and other cancer drugs may damage sperm or reduce sperm counts.
 Ask your consultant if your drug treatment is likely to affect your fertility.